joinmarket-webui/jamdocs/docs/interface/03-earn.md

 your chance of being chosen as a [market maker][maker] drastically.

-Be aware that funds locked in a Fidelity Bond will **not** be included in your offer amount, so remember to leave some funds unlocked order to partecipate as a market maker.
+Be aware that funds locked in a Fidelity Bond will **not** be included in your offer amount, so remember to keep additional funds in order to participate as a market maker.

 [:octicons-arrow-right-24: Fidelity Bonds][fb]